diamondpkg/diamond/README.md

 ```
 diamond install [packages...]
 ```
-If no packages are provided, diamond will install the packages in your `diamond.yml` file.
+If no packages are provided, diamond will install the packages in your `diamond.yml` or `diamond.json` file.

 ### Package Format
 All packages are hosted on github.
 Package names follow the following format `owner/repo@ref`